Correctional Services Learnership 2022 – 2023

 The learnership consists of both theoretical and practical training in how to contribute to the rehabilitation of prisoners.
 As a trainee, you will be taught how to do this via correction and human development inhumane, secure and safe detention or under community-based correctional supervision.

-This Correction Services Learnership will give you the opportunity to learn the skills and gain the knowledge, acceptable workplace behavior, and attitude that is required in the correctional services.
+This Correction Services Learnership will give you the opportunity to learn the skills and gain the knowledge, acceptable workplace behaviour, and attitude that is required in the correctional services.
 Learners will earn a stipend of R3 500 per month for the duration of the learnership.

 Correctional Services Learnership Requirements